 This post may contain affiliate links.
-If you click on these links and make a purchase, I may earn a commission.
-This commission is at no additional cost to you.
-To find out more, please read the Privacy Policy.
+If you click on an affiliate link and make a purchase, I may earn a small commission at no additional cost to you.
+For more information, see our Privacy Policy.

 Naming your online course can be as challenging as naming your blog.
 You want the perfect name, but at the same time, you don’t want to waste time on your name and neglect creating your course.
 And for anyone with or thinking of creating an online course, at some point you will need to come up with a name for your creation.